AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 ![The Select source field dialog with the GAID option selected.](/help/assets/setup/manage-data-connection/select-source-field.png){zoomable="yes"}

-Use the dropdown menu to map the new source field to a target field.
+In the **[!UICONTROL Match keys]** dialog, use the dropdown menu to map the new source field to a target field.
 All available target fields are the match keys configured for your Collaborator account.
 If you don't see the target field you need, [edit your account's match keys](./onboard-account.md#edit-match-keys) to add it.

 Use the **[!UICONTROL Apply transformation]** option if you want to source a non-hashed field to a hashed target field, for example, when mapping a plain text email source field to the **[!UICONTROL Hashed email]** target field.